Toronto pop star the Weeknd tops Juno Awards nominations with six nods

-Whether the superstar plans to attend the Junos at Edmonton’s Rogers Place still hasn't been announced.
+Whether the superstar plans to attend the Junos at Edmonton's Rogers Place still hasn't been announced.
 The event will be broadcast March 13 on CBC and CBC Gem, hosted by actor Simu Liu.

-Other big contenders include Lavigne, the Napanee, Ont. pop-punk princess who competes for the throne with Calgary pop royalty McRae, a teenager who rose to fame in the pandemic with “You Broke Me First.”
-The two singers go up against each other in four categories — single, album, pop album and fan choice.
+Other big contenders include Lavigne, the Napanee, Ont., pop-punk princess who competes for the throne with Calgary pop royalty McRae, a teenager who rose to fame in the pandemic with “You Broke Me First.”
+The two singers go up against each other in four categories - single, album, pop album and fan choice.

 Lavigne's fifth nomination is for artist of the year, while McRae's is for songwriter.

 Heading to the Junos with three nominations each are pop newcomers Preston Pablo and Reve.
 Both artists are slated to hit the Junos stage in a performance alongside Banx and Ranx, their producer collaborators who also hold three nominations.

-Nominees for single of the year include Lavigne's "Bite Me," Pablo's "Flowers Need Rain" with production duo Banx & Ranx, McRae's "She's All I Wanna Be," Shawn Mendes' "When You're Gone," and the Weeknd's "Sacrifice."
+Nominees for single of the year include Lavigne's “Bite Me,” Pablo's “Flowers Need Rain” with Banx and Ranx, McRae's “She's All I Wanna Be,” Shawn Mendes' “When You're Gone” and the Weeknd's “Sacrifice.”

 Other notable names include Arcade Fire, who landed among the group of the year contenders.